Historic note about Arzamas-town

-Vakhterov Vassiliy Porfiryevich (1853-1924), the famous teacher, the author of many scientific articles and manuals was born here.
-In the beginning of the XXth century Russia was taught by dint of his "Russian ABC-book", and the book for class reading "The World in children's stories" was one of the most wide-spread in the pre-revolutionary school.
+Vakhterov Vassiliy Porfiryevich (1853-1924), the famous teacher, the author of many scientific articles and manuals was born on the Arzamas land.
+In the beginning of the XXth century Russia was taught by dint of his "Russian ABC-book", and the book for class reading "The World in stories for children" was one of the most wide-spread in the pre-revolutionary school.

 Arzamas is a youth town of the children's writer A.P.Gaidar (1904-1941).
-With the rare moving affection the today's inhabitants of Arzamas keep the memorable Gaidar places - a writer's house of childhood, a gymnasium building, a literary museum after A.P.Gaidar, the Gaidar monument, chiseled by the sculptor Yu.P.Struchkov.
+With the rare moving affection the today's inhabitants of Arzamas keep the memorable Gaidar places - a writer's house of childhood, a gymnasium building, a literary museum of A.P.Gaidar.

 Arzamas was a place of M.Gorki's exile (1902).
-L.N.Andreyev, V.I.Nemirovich-Danchenko, S.G.Skitaletz often stayed at the house of the exiled writer.
-Afterwards M.Gorki organized in the house the 1st public town library.
+M.Gorki organized the 1st public town library.
 Nowadays there is a memorial museum in the house.

 The modern town is an important industrial, agricultural and cultural center of the Volga-Vyatsky region of Russia.
-Produced in Arzamas machinery, municipal lorries, aircraft and medical instruments, food-stuffs, onion and gypsum from Peshelan' in particular are well-known in the country.
+Produced in Arzamas special machinery, municipal lorries, aircraft and medical instruments, onion and gypsum from Peshelan' are well-known in the country.

-Arzamas is a town of science, educational institutions, of developed network of cultural and medical institutions.
-There are 3 higher schools, 7 technical secondary schools, a wide network of schools and educational centers for children, 2 theatres (drama and opera), 3 museums (historic-artistic, museums after A.M.Gorki and A.P.Gaidar), exhibition halls, gallery of the art school after A.V.
+There are 3 higher schools, 7 technical secondary schools, a wide network of schools and educational centers for children, drama theatre, 3 museums (historic-artistic, museums after A.M.Gorki and A.P.Gaidar), exhibition halls, gallery of the art school after A.V.
 Stupin, a centre of national trades in Arzamas.

 The busy roads pass through Arzamas towards Pushkin's Boldino and Diveyevo Convent where the relic of Serafim Sarovskiy are reposed.